hen-duarte/Video2ObjectDetection/README.md

 To create an HTTP Connection using the VLC Stream you should follow the next steps:
 1. Create a new stream connection (CTRL+S)
 2. Add the turnaround video
-3. Select the new destination as HTTP
+3. Select the **HTTP** as new destination
-4. (In the same window) Select Add to configure to stream properties
-5. Add the port number: 8080
+4. Add the port number: 8080
-6. Select an transcoding profile (usually we use a *"Video - MPEG-2 + MPGA (TS)"*)
+5. Select an transcoding profile (usually we use a *"Video - MPEG-2 + MPGA (TS)"*)
-7. Guarantee that the video codec has a Bitrate up to 20000 kb/s
+6. Guarantee that the video codec has a Bitrate up to 20000 kb/s

 ## Domain
 This solution describes a process in real-world environment by acquiring data from environments where wouldn't be possible.